Stefanistkuhl/obsidianschule/thing/hitless video.md

 ### hitless rule thingy part

-A hitless run is beating the game without getting hit but here are the the rules which you can find them on the teamhitless website:
+A hitless run is beating the game without getting hit but here are the the rules which you can find on the teamhitless website:

 - A hit is defined by a loss of health and/or stagger caused by an enemy.
 - Hits from player triggered traps count.